littlebenlittle/cu-boulder-fall-23/complexity-learning-log/problem-sets/03-More-PH.md

 $\Sigma_{k+j} P = (\Sigma_{k} P) \uparrow^j NP = (\Sigma_{k+1} P) \uparrow^j NP = \cdots = \Sigma_{k+j+1} P$

 So for all $j$, $\Sigma_k P = \Sigma_{k+1} P \implies \Sigma_{k+j+1} P = \Sigma_{k+j} P$.
 By induction on $j$, PH collapses to $\Sigma_k P$.

-\newpage{}

-## Problem 5

-### Part a

-Define a circuit family $C_n$ where each ciscuit encodes a table of all formulas with length $n$ and their corrsponding satisfying assignment if it exists or all-zeros if it doesn't.
-This is a depth-1 circuit family and so it is in $P/poly$.

-This works regardless of whether or not $NP \subseteq P/poly$.